Cyber War

 To combat domain spoofing, Sender Policy Framework (SPF) was introduced, followed by Domain Key Identified Mail (DKIM), with the goal of validating that email is coming from an approved sending IP address and the message hasn’t been tampered with en route.

-A company can create an SPF record that contains a list of all the “approved” IP addresses that can send email on the organization’s behalf.
-This allows a system receiving an email to do a quick check to determine if the email is coming from an authorized server.
+A company can create an SPF record that contains a list of all the “approved” IP addresses that can send email on the organisation’s behalf.
+This allows a system receiving an email to do a quick check to determine if the email is coming from an authorised server.
 If the sending IP address isn’t on the SPF list, it fails authentication.

 DKIM goes a step further by using public and private keys, allowing a receiving system to compare the keys in the email to confirm that it came from who it says it did and that nothing in the email was changed after it was sent.